Power of Attorney for Property: What You Must Know

 Step 4: Signature, Execution, Notarization

-After completing the content, the document must be signed by both the parties, i.e. the grantor and the agent.
+After completing the content, the document must be signed by both parties, i.e., the grantor and the agent.
 If it is required under the local laws, it is executed in the presence of witnesses.
-Depending on the jurisdiction, these signatures may be required to be notarised by a 'notary public' to validate authenticity.
+Depending on the jurisdiction, these signatures may be required to be notarized by a 'notary public' to validate authenticity.

 Revocation and Termination of Power of Attorney